Super Post on Destinations in Maryland

 Weverton Cliffs

+The hike up to Weverton Cliffs is what hiking people call “moderate” and what my family calls “challenging.”
 Still, it was a lot of fun to scramble over rocks and roots and come out sweaty and tired to a lovely view of the Potomac, and cliffs are always interesting to look at.
 I love how the trees seem to grow at odd angles directly out of rock, their roots intertwined with the cliffs.
 You can get way out to the cliff’s edge (and fall to your death if you’re being too risky with the selfies), so please exercise caution.

 Crystal Grottos Caverns

-The plethora of stalactites and stalagmites are really quite beautiful.
-They glisten deliciously (seriously, it makes me want to take a bite), and form all kinds of crazy shapes, including but not limited to (as named by my children): bacon, potato chips, and popcorn.
-I told you they look delicious.
+Take a 30 minute tour of the caves to see a plethora of stalactites and stalagmites that are really quite beautiful.
+They glisten and form all kinds of crazy shapes, including but not limited to (as named by my children): bacon, potato chips, and popcorn (because kids are always thinking about snacks.)

 The Central Region